waveclaw/puppet-subscription_manager/README.md

 (`puppet master --configprint libdir`) and then restart the puppetmaster so it loads them.

+### Acceptance Tests

+The acceptantes tests require a working katello system, RedHat Satellite server or just a repo of pre-built dependant packages.

+Customization of the spec/spec_acceptance_helper.rb and specific tests is needed to point the full tests at working servers.
+Otherwise some of the tests must fail.

 ## Issues

 Please file any issues or suggestions on [on GitHub](https://github.com/waveclaw/puppet-subscription_manager/issues)